joshwood/draw-string/README.md

 ##Overview
 Simple project I ripped off from a firebase example I found on the web.
-I'm modifying it to use the mean stack (piece by piece).
+I'm modifying it to use the MEAN stack (piece by piece).
+I'm trying to simulate a goofy webmeeting whiteboard as an excuse to build something.
 Eventually you will be able to create/save new drawings and view existing drawings.

 ##Setup